DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 }
 ```

-Here we use new payload type `ShadowRayPayload` only with 2 components to minimize memory usage.</br>
+Here we use the new payload type `ShadowRayPayload` only with 2 components to minimize the memory usage.</br>
 For optimizations we use some flags:</br>
 `RAY_FLAG_ACCEPT_FIRST_HIT_AND_END_SEARCH` - stops ray processing if any geometry hit is encountered.</br>
 `RAY_FLAG_FORCE_OPAQUE` - skip any-hit shader invocation and has no effect because we are not using any-hit shaders here.</br>
 In SBT we bind null hit group for shadow ray for triangle geometry, for procedural geometry we use only intersection shader, so we don't have any closest hit shaders
-and `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` flag may have no effect, but if you use the same shaders as for primary ray you may have significantly performance improvement.</br>
+and `RAY_FLAG_SKIP_CLOSEST_HIT_SHADER` flag may have no effect, but if you use the same shaders as for primary ray you may have significant performance improvement.</br>
 We use an instance mask `OPAQUE_GEOM_MASK` to skip transparent cube with refractions.
 Light calculation for objects with refractions is much more complex task and not considered here.</br>
 The initial `Shading` value is 0 that means the object is completely shadowed, it will keep if intersection was found or will be overwritten by 1 in miss shader that means no shadows.

 ```hlsl
 ShadowRayPayload CastShadow(RayDesc ray, uint Recursion) {